 We can also make decisions about what level of books to get, based on which of the five stages of reading the learner is presently in.

 Learning happens in different ways to different people; some like to learn hands-on in groups while others prefer to read or listen to information on their own before applying their knowledge.

 Similarly, not every child learns to read the same way — but many follow a similar path.
 That path has five stages and understanding them is key to understanding leveled reading systems.

 During this stage, children are simply too young to truly read.
 However, they are gaining many of the skills they will need to master reading in the future.
 For example, one study found that children with more exposure to morphemes — the smallest unit of language — gained reading abilities faster and stronger than children who lacked similar language awareness.

 During this period, kids should have plenty of experience with sounds, words, images, concepts and stories through print materials and regular old talking.

 Stage 2: The Novice Reader

-While children should be exposed to written materials well before this period, by this stage, kids are ready to begin forming relationships between sounds, meanings and letters, which allows them to connect spoken and written words.
-This means not only do kids know what the spoken word “dog” means, but they are beginning to understand what the written letters D-O-G look and sound like .
-Most often, the stories read by kids in this phase are dominated by high-frequency words and phonically regular words — i.e. those that are used often and those that sound how they are spelled.
+For example, they are beginning to understand what the written letters D-O-G look and sound like .
+Most often, the stories read by kids in this phase are dominated by high-frequency words (those that are used often) and phonetically regular words (those that sound how they are spelled).